-The Conflict Thesaurus includes all the entries from Volume 1 (as well as a few extras!).
+The Conflict Thesaurus includes all the entries from Volume 1 AND Volume 2 (coming in September)—as well as a few extras!

 Our Formal Scene Maps tool helps helps you lay out the necessary elements—including inner and outer conflict options—to make each scene strong and compelling

 Looking for more conflict brainstorming options? the Idea Generator has a drawer full of Plot Complications that just might fit the bill.